appcelerator-archive/tio2/README.md

 ## Limitations / TODO

+- For Android, the emulator must already be running -- it does not currently auto-start it.
 - Currently, only JSON is output.
 Will expand to provide integration with mocha reporters.
 - Windows 8 (as part of Hyperloop + Ti.Next)